WebAssembly/design/AstSemantics.md

 for one restriction: one can't jump into the middle of a loop from outside it.
 This restriction ensures the well-structured property discussed below.

+### Yielding values from control constructs

+The `if`, `br`, `br_if`, `case`, and `return` constructs do not yield values.
+Other control constructs may yield values if their subexpressions yield values:

+* `block`: yields either the value of the last expression in the block or the result of an inner `br` that targeted the label of the block
+* `loop`: yields either the value of the last expression in the loop or the result of an inner `br` that targeted the end label of the loop
+* `if_else`: yields either the value of the true expression or the false expression
+* `tableswitch`: yields either the value of the last case or the result of an inner `br` that targeted the tableswitch

+### Tableswitch

-A `tableswitch` has a zero-based array of targets, a "default" target, an index operand, and a list of `case` nodes.
-It jumps to the target indexed in the array, or the default if the index is out of bounds. `tableswitch` targets may be either labels or `case` nodes.
+A `tableswitch` consists of a zero-based array of targets, a *default* target, an index operand, and a list of `case` nodes.
+Targets may be either labels or `case` nodes.
+A `tableswitch` jumps to the target indexed in the array or the default target if the index is out of bounds.

-A `case` node consists of a statement, and may be referenced in the parent `tableswitch`'s array.
-Unless exited explicitly, control falls through into the next `case` or the end of the `tableswitch`.
+A `case` node consists of an expression and may be referenced multiple times by the parent `tableswitch`.
+Unless exited explicitly, control falls through a `case` to the next `case` or the end of the `tableswitch`.

 ## Calls